pifordi/Web-Controlled-RasPi-Turta-4-Channel-Relay-Module-via-Flask/README.md

-# Web-Controlled-RasPi-Turta-4-Channel-Relay-Module-with-Flask
+# Web Controlled Raspberry Pi Turta 4 Channel Relay Module with Flask

+Turta 4 Channel Relay module is designed for Raspberry Pi 2/3 series single board computers.
+The expansion module has 4 relays with 250V AC/ 10 A. The module is designed and produced by  <a href="http://turta.io/">turta.io</a> in Turkey.
+In this project, we will learn about how to control these relays on web.

-whole article about this project was publşshed at
+whole article about this project was published on my blog page:  [ http://wp.me/p3FbHc-xQ ]